 This type of work requires working with both an architect and contractor.

-Finishes: There is a HUGE price/quality range for all of the materials, fixtures, and appliances that go into your kitchen, and it's the finishes and contractor labor that will primarily determine your total cost of work:
+Finishes: There is a HUGE investment/quality range for all of the materials, fixtures, and appliances that go into your kitchen, and it's the finishes and contractor labor that will primarily determine your total investment:

 Cabinets: IKEA Engineered Wood